-Folate, also know as folic acid, is an important nutrient especially in pregnancy.
+Folate, also known as folic acid, is an important nutrient, especially in pregnancy.
 It is so important that expectant mothers are given folate supplements in the early stages of pregnancy.
-Asparagus contains high amounts of folate, that help in forming red blood cells, brain development, development of the neural system and general health of the growing baby in the womb.
+Asparagus contains high amounts of folate, which help in forming red blood cells, brain development, development of the neural system and general health of the growing baby in the womb.

 - Asparagus helps in the health of the heart.

 - Asparagus lowers the risk of getting type 2 diabetes.

 - Asparagus reduces the risk of getting cancer.

 - Asparagus is good for the health of the skin.

 - Asparagus is good for foetal growth during pregnancy.